“You can have data without information, but you cannot have information without data.” – Daniel Keys Moran

-- What machines aren’t being played and need to be replaced or relocated
+- Which machines aren’t being played and need to be replaced or relocated

-- What machines are the most popular (and at what times)
+- Which machines are the most popular (and at what times)

-- What areas of the casino pull in the most profits (and what areas need to be rearranged)
+- Which areas of the casino pull in the most profits (and which areas need to be rearranged)

-Our final big data example in real life will be with restaurants.
-Imagine this: you’re relaxing at home, trying to decide what restaurant you want to go out to with your spouse.
-You live in NYC and work long hours, and there’s just so many options.
-The decision is taking a bit longer than it should as you’ve had a long week and your brain is fried.
+The next of our examples of companies using big data applies to restaurants.
+Imagine this: you’re relaxing at home, trying to decide which restaurant to eat at with your spouse.
+You live in NYC and work long hours, and there are just so many options.
+The decision takes longer than it should; you’ve had a long week, and your brain is fried.

 Suddenly, an email arrives in your inbox.
-Delaying your food choices for a moment (and ignoring the withering glare of your spouse as you drop out of the conversation) you see an email from Fig & Olive, a delicious Mediterranean restaurant that you last went to about a month ago.
-Before that, you were frequent patrons at this delicious joint – but recently you hadn’t had the chance to go out.
-The email is titled “We Miss You!” and when you open it, you’re greeted with a message that communicates two points:
+Delaying your food choices for a moment (and ignoring the withering glare of your spouse as you zone out of the conversation), you see an email from Fig & Olive, your favorite Mediterranean joint that you were a regular at but haven’t been able to visit in more than a month.
+The subject line says, “We Miss You!” and when you open it, you’re greeted with a message that communicates two points:

 - Fig & Olive is wondering why you haven’t been in for a while.

-- They want to give you a free order of crostini because they want you to come back in!
+- They want to give you a free order of crostini because they just miss you so much!

 “Honey”, you exclaim, “I know where we’re going!”